Coming for a visit to see Rome in 3 days? Wondering what to do and how to fit it all in? You've come to the right place!

-The building, Complesso Vittoriano, was built in the late 1890's and completed in 1925.
-It was meant as a tribute to Victor Emanuel II, the first king of a unified Italy.
+The building, Complesso Vittoriano, was built in the late 1890s and completed in 1925.
+It was built as a tribute to Victor Emanuel II, the first king of a unified Italy.

 Although not fascist in style, the monument is often associated with Mussolini.
 If you look up at the building on the right-hand side as you face the monument, you will see the balcony where Mussolini declared war in 1940.

-The big white monument is today more famous for housing the tomb of the unknown soldier (you can see two soldiers there, guarding two "eternal" flames, and you can go inside, for free, to visit the tomb).
+The big white monument is today known for housing the tomb of the unknown soldier (you can see two soldiers there, guarding two "eternal" flames, and you can go inside, for free, to visit the tomb).

 We'll head around the wedding cake, and walk up the ramp to Campidoglio, city hall (and where I got married)!